The Humanities Center invites faculty to apply for up to $10,000 to support innovative scholarly collaboration.

 Projects may be ongoing or new.
 Funding will be available shortly after awards are announced and should be used within three years of the award.
 All applicants are strongly encouraged to apply for an NEH Collaborative Research Grant to support or continue their work.
 Projects involving public programs may request additional support for such events, provided they meet the criteria for the center's Humanities Grants program.

-Please direct questions to the director of the Humanities Center.
-Submit applications to email@example.com by the posted deadline.
+Please consult the Faculty Opportunities page for deadline information and direct questions to the director of the Humanities Center.
+Submit applications to firstname.lastname@example.org.